calvin-cs262-fall2023-teamG/Client/README.md

 - Style/UI Updates

 **(10/19)**
--This prototype contains no functionality changes but does update the UI/Styles -UI updates include more consistent color scheme, improved spacing and other tweaks
+- This prototype contains no functionality changes but does update the UI/Styles
+- UI updates include more consistent color scheme, improved spacing and other tweaks